Paroxysmisch/genome-assembly/dissertation/main.typ

 A_"end" &< B_"end") "(valid overlap)"
 $ <eq:valid_overlap>

 where $X_"strand"$, $X_"start"$, $X_"end"$ refer to the strand, starting, and ending positions in the actual genome for some read $X$.
 Edges not satisfying this first condition are marked with the label false.
-Note that since the reads are simulated, we know the true strand and positions along the genome they are sampled from.
-To find the edges also satisfying the second property, we follow the algorithm laid out in @alg:find-optimal-edges (and used by prior neural genome assembly work @lovro).
+Since the reads are simulated, we know the true strand and positions along the genome they are sampled from.
 #let algorithm_1 = [#set text(size: 0.9em)
 #algorithm-figure("Find-Optimal-Assembly", {
   import algorithmic: *